 248 Tupperware Rd, Hemingway, SC 29554.

 - By Mail: I chose to ship the least expensive items to the warehouse, which were the small measuring spoons.
-I used a used envelope to mail them on February 20, 2016 for $2.54 (includes tracking) through USPS.
+I used an old envelope to mail them on February 20, 2016 for $2.54 (includes tracking) through USPS.
 Also, I included a letter with my name, phone number, email address, and mailing address.

 - By Phone: This left the measuring spoons, small bowl, and large container to handle over the phone.
 On February 29, 2016 I made the call.
 I had to let the person know each of the model numbers (thankfully located on the bottom of each piece of Tupperware).
 One item was not available, so they said to call back in a few days to see if it was available then (it was).
 Since they did not have it, they waived the shipping and handling fee on this order.